EthKyiv/Home/content/faq/is-this-just-for-cypto-bros.md

 hidden: false
 category:
   - general
-title: Is this just for cypto bros?
+title: Is this just for crypto bros?
 order: 7
 ---